contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Framework and drivers

 Frameworks and tools such as the database and the web framework.
-Generally you don’t write much code in this layer, other than glue code that communicates to the next circle inward.
+Generally you don't write much code in this layer, other than glue code that communicates to the next circle inward.

 ## Crossing Boundaries